alphagov/transition-config/README.md

 * `homepage_title` — site title for 404/410 pages.
 Defaults to organisation title.
 Should fit into the sentence: "Visit the new [title] site at [furl or homepage]"
 * `extra_organisation_slugs` — additional organisations which own this site.
 Used for access control in Transition.
+* `extra_organisation_content_ids` - additional organisations which own this site.
+Used for access control in Transition.
 * `homepage_furl` — friendly URL displayed on 404/410 pages.
 Should redirect to the `homepage`.
 Doesn't need to include 'http' or 'https'.
 * `aliases` — list of alias domains
 * `global` — set a global redirect or archive for all paths